 Under an amended and restated registration rights agreement, the holders of 80,139,428 shares of common stock have the right to require us to register their shares with the SEC so that those shares may be publicly resold or to include their shares in any registration statement we file with the SEC.
-We are registering 67,282,856 shares of our common stock held by the purchasers of our Series A, Series B and Series C preferred stock and our founders pursuant to the registration statement of which this prospectus forms a part.
+Of these 80,139,428 shares, we are registering 67,335,356 shares of our common stock that are held by the purchasers of our Series A, Series B and Series C preferred stock and certain other beneficial owners of our common stock pursuant to the registration statement of which this prospectus forms a part.
 We are bearing all registration expenses in connection with this offering.